The AI Brain Behind Ingredient Transparency

 • Test upload and paste workflows

-• Build a feedback loop for trust signals to guide future improvements
+• Build a trust-feedback loop to guide future improvements

 Future Plans